seaweediman/tp/docs/UserGuide.md

 ### Feature: Candidate Management

 Manage a list of candidates for your company, with the simple instructions below!
-Each candidate is uniquely identified by the same name and email.
+Each candidate is uniquely identified their email.
 Different candidates can have the same name as along as the name, email and phone are not all the same.
 #### Table of Inputs for Candidate Management